Radio Eska: Creation of the national network

 When the Radio Eska stations were taken over by the ZPR Media Group at the beginning of 1993, efforts were made to build a nationwide radio network on the basis of the radio stations they owned.
 The first step in this direction was the creation of the Super FM network, bringing together over a dozen local stations.

 Eska Nord was not included in the emerging network.
 Instead, it was decided to build a completely new station Eska Trójmiasto on the basis of the previously acquired radio station, Radio ARnet.
 Due to the similarity of the names of the two stations, there was a dispute between the owners of the two stations, which was eventually resolved by changing the name of Radio Eska Trójmiasto to Hit FM.
 Radio Hit FM implemented the format of the Eska network, but because it had a different name to the rest of the stations on the network, it had a completely separate programme production team.
 This situation lasted until 2008, when Radio Eska Nord (which was taken over) changed its name to RMF Maxx Trójmiasto - this allowed ZPR to change the name of Radio Hit FM back to the earlier name Eska Trójmiasto.

-Programming
+List of Eska stations

+Currently, Eska's network consists of 44 local stations: